Last Updated on 7 June 2023 by Alastair Digby

 By demonstrating a commitment to security and proactively managing the organization’s attack surface, CTOs can help protect the organization’s reputation and build trust with customers, partners, and other stakeholders.
 This can be particularly important for organizations that handle sensitive data or are subject to strict regulatory requirements.

 Over the years the role of the CTO has seen greater responsibilities for addressing security challenges.
 Whether that’s implementing a shift left approach to DevOps, working more closely with infrastructure teams or managing migration to the cloud and digital transformation.
-What is abundantly clear is CTOs face a deluge of security threats from a wide range of highly sophisticated threat actors.
+What is abundantly clear is security threats for CTOs are going away and are coming from a wide range of highly sophisticated threat actors.
 By utilising attack surface management tools and harnessing security automation they are well placed to improve their cyber posture and reduce cyber risk.

 If you like this post and want to learn more about Informer follow us on Twitter and LinkedIn